patternfly/patternfly-react/packages/react-core/src/next/components/Modal/examples/Modal.md

 ### With form

-To collect user input within a modal, you can add a [form](/components/form).
+To collect user input within a modal, you can add a [form](/components/forms/form).

-To submit the form from a button in the modal's footer (outside of the `<Form>`), set the button's `form` property equal to the form's id.
+To enable form submission from a button in the modal's footer (outside of the `<Form>`), set the button's `form` property equal to the form's id.

 ```ts file="ModalWithForm.tsx"